LG 55” QNED85 4K QNED w/ ThinQ AI - 55QNED85UQA | LG CA

 See Pure Colours Even Richer

 There are two TV screens – one on left another on right.
-There are same images of a blue butterfly sucking honey on a pink flower.
+There are same images of a beautiful bunch of colourful flowers on black background on both TV.
 An image on left is a bit pale while an image on right is very vivid.
+There is a processor chip image on left bottom corner of a TV on right image.

 *QNED99/95/90/85 feature Ultra Contrast.